← Back to ArticlesRental Guide

 But Mumbai rental prices are notoriously volatile.
 A 2 BHK in Bandra can cost ₹1.5 Lakhs, while the same size in Dahisar costs ₹35,000.
 In 2026, with new Metro lines stabilizing the market, knowing the "Area Wise Price" is crucial to avoid overpaying.

-This guide provides a transparent, zone-wise breakdown of rental costs for 2 BHK flats across Mumbai, Thane, and Navi Mumbai.
+This guide provides a transparent, zone-wise breakdown of rental costs for 2 BHK flats across Mumbai, Thane, and Navi Mumbai, helping you make an informed decision without the broker's bias.

 1. Western Suburbs: The Premium Belt